angular-schule/website-articles/blog/2026-09-static-angular-ssr-trailing-slash/README.md

 The fix is surprisingly small: write `blog/my-article.html` instead of `blog/my-article/index.html`.

 - **Nice URLs:** `/blog/my-article`, without a trailing slash, in your links, in the address bar and in the server response alike.
 - **Good SEO:** every page answers directly.
-Search engines see no redirect, and the URL they crawl is the same one your canonical tag, hreflang links and sitemap point to.
+Search engines see no redirect, and the URL they crawl is the same one your links point to.
 - **Old links keep working:** on Cloudflare Pages, `/blog/my-article/` and `/blog/my-article.html` redirect to `/blog/my-article`.

 Parent and child routes live side by side: `blog.html` next to the folder `blog/`, which contains `my-article.html`.